 Phenotypically, sitosterolemia is very heterogeneous in its presentation.
-The disorder is characterized by premature coronary artery disease (14-18) although the degree of atherosclerosis present varies significantly (19-23).
+The disorder is characterized by premature coronary artery disease (14-18) although the degree of atherosclerosis present varies significantly (19-24).
 Presenting signs and symptoms of sitosterolemia, such as lipid deposition in cutaneous and subcutaneous structures (xanthomas), can occur in the first decade of life, but sitosterolemia has been diagnosed in asymptomatic adults as well.
 Typical xanthomas occur most prominently in the extensor tendons of the hands and Achilles tendon, but can occur in the knees, elbows and buttocks.
-Xanthomas have been reported in children as young as one to two years of age (24-30).
-Spinal xanthomas, causing spinal cord compression, have also been reported (31).
+Xanthomas have been reported in children as young as one to two years of age (25-31).
+Spinal xanthomas, causing spinal cord compression, have also been reported (32)

-The phenotype of sitosterolemia includes abnormal liver function tests, arthralgia, splenomegaly, and hematologic findings (hemolytic anemia, abnormally shaped erythrocytes and large platelets) (32-36).
-Occasionally, hematologic findings appear as isolated findings (11, 37, 38).
-Aortic stenosis has also been reported (21, 39).
+The phenotype of sitosterolemia includes abnormal liver function tests, arthralgia, splenomegaly, and hematologic findings (hemolytic anemia, abnormally shaped erythrocytes and large platelets) (33-37).
+Occasionally, hematologic findings appear as isolated findings (11, 38-41), and there is a case report of an infant with cholestatic jaundice who was ultimately diagnosed with sitosterolemia (42).
+Aortic stenosis has also been reported (21, 43), as have arthralgias and arthritis (44, 45).